Explicit $L^2$ bounds for the Riemann $\zeta$ function: First approach: as in a mean value theorem

-{\bf Remarks.} The coefficient $\frac{3}{5}=0.6$ appearing in the case $\frac{1}{2}\leq\sigma\leq 1$ is a nice but artificial threshold that the authors have set, $n=\sage{n}$ being the smallest value for which it could be reached for some choice of parameters $a_{k}$.
+{\bf Remarks.} The coefficient $\frac{3}{5}=0.6$ appearing in the case $\frac{1}{2}\leq\sigma\leq 1$ is an artificial threshold that the authors have set, $n=\sage{n}$ being the smallest value for which it could be reached for some choice of parameters $a_{k}$.
 These parameters, together with $r$ and $T_{0}$, were then determined by our choice of threshold and $n$ through computer calculations, as already described during the proof.

 The chosen threshold could have been improved by choosing a larger $n$ than $n=\sage{n}$, albeit very slightly; computer investigations up to $n=9$ did not manage to give less than $0.596$.
-Nevertheless, the correct value in that very case, as given in Theorem~\ref{thm:main} and suggested for example by the asymptotics in Theorems~7.2 and 7.3 in \cite{Tit86b}, should have been $\frac{1}{\pi}=\sage{rounddown(1/pi,5)}...$ .
+Nevertheless, the correct value in that case, as given in Theorem~\ref{thm:main} and suggested for example by the asymptotics in Theorems~7.2 and 7.3 in \cite{Tit86b}, should have been $\frac{1}{\pi}=\sage{rounddown(1/pi,5)}...$ .

 In \S\ref{Opt} we obtain such a coefficient.
 However, for small values of $T$, the estimations in Theorem~\ref{thzeta} coming from our work in this section are better, whence its importance.